 This consistency extends to the text alternatives.
 If icons or other non-text items have the same functionality, then their text alternatives should be consistent as well.

 If there are two components on a web page that both have the same functionality as a component on another page in a set of web pages, then all 3 must be consistent.
 Hence the two on the same page is consistent.

 While it is desirable and best practice always to be consistent within a single web page, 3.2.4 only addresses consistency within a set of web pages where something is repeated on more than one page in the set.

 Follow the guidelines under How to Meet Success Criteria 3.2.4.

-The intent of this Success Criterion is to ensure that users are aware that an error has occurred and can determine what is wrong.
+The intent of this Success Criterion is to ensure that users know that an error occurred and can determine what is wrong.
 The error message should be as specific as possible.
-In the case of an unsuccessful form submission, re-displaying the form and indicating the fields in error is insufficient for some users to perceive that an error has occurred.
-Screen reader users, for example, will not know there was an error until they encounter one of the indicators.
+If an unsuccessful form submission occurs, redisplaying the form and indicating the fields in error is insufficient for some users to perceive that an error has occurred.
+Screen reader users, for example, do not know that there was an error until they encounter one of the indicators.
 They may abandon the form altogether before encountering the error indicator, thinking that the page simply is not functional.
 Per the definition in WCAG, an input error is information provided by the user that is not accepted.
 This includes:

 information that is required by the web page but omitted by the user, or information that is provided by the user but that falls outside the required data format or allowed values.